najar1412/flatlands/flatlands/blog/static/blog/projects/portfo/day-01-saturday/day-01-saturday.md

 My thoughts were i'll need a user and their media. but then i also thought that if i just add another table and setup relationships this could be pretty scalable to support many users having many portfolios.
 Thats a bit grand for this project but i did decide to leave it loosly wired (whats yagni?) - just in case...

-so its intended state is to have one app per user/portfolio.
+so its intended state is to have one app per user.

-moving on to writting the utility functions and views. at this point i should really just test the database using the interactive interupter. but if im being completely honest most of the code at this point has been frankensteined from other projects that i know work. as with all frankensteined code that i know work, i spend more time print debugging naming errors etc. using the interactive interupter wins everytime...
+moving on to writing the utility functions and views. at this point i should really just test the database using the interactive interupter. but if im being completely honest most of the code at this point has been frankensteined from other projects that i know work. as with all frankensteined code that i know work, i spend more time print debugging naming errors etc. using the interactive interupter wins everytime...

-At this point we have a 'required to work' database with basic crude utility functions wrapping sqlalchemy returning data to the only view and a basic config file.
+At this point we have a 'required to work' database with basic crude utility functions wrapping sqlalchemy returning data to the only view.

+[BASIC CONFIG]

 /portfo/portfo/config.py